 Get a clear understanding of all the fees that come along with the cool discounts and bonuses, so you can decide if it is indeed a winning proposition.

 Some groups charge an upfront start-up fee.
-Often there are monthly fees and some groups charge maintenance fees.
+Often there are monthly fees and some groups charge maintenance fees, as well as ongoing commission sharing.

 What happens if you want to leave?